peering-manager/peering-manager/docs/models/messaging/contactrole.md

 # Contact Roles

-Contacts can be organized by functional roles, which are fully customizable by the user.
+Contacts can be organised by functional roles, which are fully customisable by the user.
 For example, you might create roles for administrative, operational, or peering contacts.